Pregnant mum attacked in WA clings to life

 The parties are not believed to have been known to each other.

-“This is, quite simply, senseless violence by a bunch of teenagers,” Inspector Brett Baddock told reporters.
+“This is, quite simply, senseless violence by a bunch of teenagers,” Inspector Brett Baddock said.

 “From what we can gather, it’s unprovoked.
 I think they’ve gone out looking for trouble and they’ve found it.”

-Members of the public attempted to resuscitate Ms Miller before an ambulance arrived.
-Her family has said she suffered bleeding to her brain.
+Passers-by attempted to resuscitate Ms Miller before an ambulance arrived.
+Her loved ones have said she suffered bleeding to her brain.

+WA Premier Mark McGowan said it was a terrible situation for the family.

+“It’s very, very sad for her and her unborn child.
+It’s one of those things that is just beyond description, that this could happen to someone,” he said.

-Police have urged anyone who witnessed the incident or who has dash cam vision to contact them.
+Anyone who witnessed the incident or who has dash cam vision is asked to contact Crime Stoppers.